Steven Kwan Player Props: Guardians vs. Tigers

-Steven Kwan -- hitting .225 with a triple, 12 walks and three RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Matthew Boyd on the hill, on April 17 at 6:40 PM ET.
+After batting .225 with a triple, 12 walks and three RBI in his past 10 games, Steven Kwan and the Cleveland Guardians take on the Detroit Tigers (who will hand the ball to Matthew Boyd) at 1:10 PM ET on Tuesday.

-He racked up two hits (going 2-for-5 with two RBI) in his most recent game against the Nationals.
+In his most recent appearance, he had two hits (going 2-for-5 with two RBI) against the Nationals.

 Steven Kwan Game Info & Props vs. the Tigers